 Activity 4: Who is Telling the Truth?
 (Property of Rational Numbers)

-The student must justify to their partner (or other students in the class) why each statement is true or false.
+The students must justify to their group (or other students in the class) why each statement is true or false.

 The purpose of the activity is to determine which student is telling the truth.

-Note: The student is not allowed to use a calculator.
+Note: The students should not use a calculator.

 Examples of statements